The Ayurvedic Approach to Fitness

 - Just Do It

 - Feel the Burn

-Beyond these generalities, you can further improve the benefits of your fitness routine by tailoring it to pacify the specific dosha that needs the most support in your system.
+Beyond these generalities, you can further improve the benefits of your fitness routine by tailoring it to balance the specific dosha that needs the most support in your system.

 How Do I Know Which Dosha to Support?

-Remember, when an imbalance is present (which is the case for most of us) one should focus on pacifying whichever dosha is most aggravated.
+Remember, when an imbalance is present (which is the case for most of us), one should focus on balancing whichever dosha is most aggravated.
 The beauty of this system is that you can always refine your approach as your needs change.

-In the resources below, you can learn how best to pacify each of the doshas—both in your exercise routine, and in the broader context of your life:
+In the resources below, you can learn how best to balance each of the doshas—both in your exercise routine and in the broader context of your life: